The Emotional Journey of Entrepreneurship: Why Mentorship Matters

 I’m proud to be a mentor for HerRise, a program supported by Shibuya Startup Support through my work with Startup Lady Japan.

 The emotional journey of entrepreneurship is often the hardest part.
-Behind every pitch, product launch, and milestone is an unseen battle: self-doubt, decision fatigue, and the weight of carrying both vision and responsibility.
+Behind every pitch, product launch, and milestone is an unseen battle with self doubt, decision fatigue, and the weight of carrying both vision and responsibility.

-What many don’t realize is that entrepreneurship isn’t just a business journey—it’s a deeply personal one.
-It tests your resilience, your relationships, your ability to stay clear when everything feels uncertain, and your capacity to keep moving forward even when the path is winding.
+What many people do not realize is that entrepreneurship is not only a business journey.
+It is a deeply personal one.
+It tests your resilience, your relationships, your ability to stay clear when everything feels uncertain, and your capacity to keep moving forward even when the path twists in unexpected ways.

-This is a firsthand experience for me.
-Like all entrepreneurs, leaders, and founders, I've walked through the highs of hope and the lows of burnout, and I’ve learned that success is never just about strategy—it’s about presence, mindset, clarity, and support.
+This is not theoretical for me.
+Like many entrepreneurs, leaders, and founders, I have lived both the highs of hope and the lows of burnout.
+Over time, I have learned that success is never only about strategy.
+It is about presence, mindset, clarity, and having the right support around you.

-• To help you see blind spots before they cost you.
+• See blind spots before they become costly mistakes

-• To keep you grounded, aligned, and thriving—both professionally and personally.
+• Stay grounded, aligned, and healthy both professionally and personally

-If you’re building something big, you don’t have to do it alone.
+If you are building something meaningful, you do not have to do it alone.
 Mentorship can be the difference between burning out and breaking through.

 And a huge hat tip to my fellow mentors who generously gave their time, energy and expertise to an amazing, ambitious group of women last week.
 Guillaume Hansali, 🟡 Helen Iwata - Women's Success Coach, Apolline Daimaru (Coat), Dr. Joe Hüg, and of course Moeko Suzuki-- thank you for your service!